 Pudding is the real star of the show.
-She is our 5 year-old Aspie princess, who was born in Luxembourg and diagnosed a few months before she turned 3.
+She is our 6 year-old Aspie princess, who was born in Luxembourg and diagnosed a few months before she turned 3.
 Along with Asperger’s Syndrome (which is an Autism Spectrum Disorder, if you don’t already know), she is also diagnosed with ADHD, a sleep disorder, and Developmental Coordination Disorder, because a simple label like “girl” wouldn’t come close to describing how awesome she is.
-Pudding is now 5 and likes the colour pink, Hello Kitty and stripping down to a costume in the hopes you’ll take her swimming.
+Pudding likes the colour pink, Hello Kitty and stripping down to a costume in the hopes you’ll take her swimming.

 Cubby is her baby brother.
 We call him nearlytypical, because we haven’t heard any better suggestions.
 He is incredibly talkative, and likes as many boy things as his sister can’t stand.
-At almost 3, he is just entering what everyone else would call the terrible twos, but we call “childhood”.
+Now 4, he is our little man- the perfect foil to his big sister.
 He is cute and makes us laugh, so we make sure we pack him whenever we move.

 I write once a month for Hopeful Parents, at this blog whenever have the time, and here is a list of other places my work has been published.
 You can also find the latest from Pudding and Cubby on Facebook and you’ll find me getting carried away with #youmightbeanautismparentif on Twitter.